ishanveersg/CSI2532/README.md

 ORDER BY users.name;
 ```

-**Brief description:** Output all the names of users and the number of years which have passed since they joined(aliased as "experience").
-The rows in the output table must be sorted in ascending order of name, have the same matching values of `user.id` and `licenses.id` and the license must be for "MS Word" only.
+**Brief description:** Output a table with the columns  containing names of users and the number of years which have passed since they joined(aliased as "experience").
+The rows in the output table must be sorted in ascending order of name, have the same matching values of `user.id` and `licenses.id` .
+The license must be for "MS Word" only.

 **Output:**
 ```